Adikumaw/trading_strategy_finder/scripts/silver_data_readme.md

 These two decoupled files are the **correct** inputs for the next stage of the pipeline (`gold_data_generator.py`).
 The next script will:

-1. Load the `outcomes.csv` to calculate a **win rate for each `entry_time`**.
+1. Load the `outcomes.csv` to calculate a **win rate for each unique combination of `sl_ratio`, `tp_ratio`, and positioning features**.
 2. Join this win rate onto the `features.csv` using the `time` and `entry_time` columns as the key.
-3. This creates a clean dataset for training a model to predict which market conditions lead to a high probability of success, fixing the "one candle, many votes" logical flaw.
+3. This creates a clean dataset for training a model to predict which market conditions and trade structures lead to a high probability of success.